 - meet other people working towards being user led in different ways and different types of organisation

-- examine how user led principles can be applied within your context
+- examine how user led principles could be applied within their contexts

 - explore ways to co-produce solutions to improve disabled people’s lives

 - learn from others about how they have applied user led practices and found solutions to barriers.

 Workshop 1 – Internal Focus